Fast Signal Region Detection with Application to Whole Genome Association Studies: Discussion

 \section{Discussion}

 In this work, we propose a novel binary and re-search (BiRS) algorithm to detect the existence and locations of signal regions.
-We prove that the BiRS algorithm coupled with the DCF test (BiRS-DCF) well controlled the family-wise error rate and guaranteed the detection consistency under the framework of high-dimensional two-sample test.
-We demonstrate the efficiency of BiRS algorithm both theoretically and empirically by comparison with the state-of-art algorithms, including Q-SCAN and KnockoffScreen.
-Our simulation study suggest that BiRS-DCF has robust power under different dependence structures and various signal strength, and performs better than Q-SCAN especially when there are multiple signal regions or decayed signals.
-The BiRS-DCF identifies several new genetic regions for breast cancer without missing the former findings using the UK Biobank genomic data, which demonstrates that BiRS-DCF detects the locations and the sizes of signal regions more powerfully and accurately.
-However, the framework of two-sample test might be narrow for future studies, the application of BiRS algorithm under common regression models needs to be further investigated.
+We show that the BiRS algorithm coupled with the DCF test (BiRS-DCF) controls the family-wise error rate well and guarantees the detection consistency under the framework of high-dimensional two-sample test.
+We demonstrate the efficiency of BiRS algorithm both empirically and theoretically by comparison with the state-of-art algorithms, including LRS, 4S, Q-SCAN, KnockoffScreen and SCANG-STAAR.
+Our simulation studies suggest that BiRS-DCF has enhanced detection accuracy under different data distributions, especially the genotype data for genetic association studies.
+The BiRS-DCF test identifies several new genetic regions for breast cancer without missing the former findings using the UK Biobank genomic data, which demonstrates that BiRS-DCF detects the locations and the sizes of signal regions more powerfully and accurately.
+Moreover, the BiRS-DCF test is powerful for detecting both coding and non-coding rare variant associations, including those in intergenic and regulatory regions, which provides new insights into disease mechanisms and targets for therapeutic intervention.